phreed/ammo-transmogrifier/docs/README.txt

 	------------------------
 	Before using this appplication, please make
 	sure that the AmmoCore is started and is connected to the Gateway service.
-Please see README in the "Vanderbilt Core" directory.
+Please see README.

 	Starting Dash